jrawbits/VE-Installer/config/ReadMe.md

 The "RunTests" key holds a single value, conventionally either TRUE or FALSE.

-If TRUE, the build will run `R CMD check` as well as any tests configured for the VE Modeles.
+If TRUE, the build will run any tests configured for the VE Modules.
 Any other value is considered FALSE.
 By default, the Makefile will consult the value set here in this configuration .yml file.
 The value set here can be overridden when running `make` either by setting an environment variable (VE_RUNTESTS) to TRUE or FALSE, or by setting it on the